 - Regulation, taxation, and redistribution of property

-- Central elements of the intersection between politics and economics internationally
+- The intersection between politics and economics globally

-- Historical development in public policy and economic life
+- Historical developments in public policy and economic life